ricard1997/twod-analysis-kit/docs/source/When_problems_arise.rst

 .. note::
-    This method can be used to include lipids that give errors, user defined lipids, and Coarse grain lipids.
-Furthermore, The user can define any atom here, which allows us to use any atom from the lipids and for the corresponding 2D projections.
+    This method supports the inclusion of lipids that might otherwise produce errors, as well as user-defined and coarse-grained lipids.
-    Lately, the user can also define multiple atoms.
-In such case, the algorithm take the center of mass of all the atoms as the head
-    (This is an experimental feature which could not work in all analysis).
+    Additionally, users can specify any atom as the lipid headgroup, allowing for flexible selection—such as choosing a random atom from each lipid—for 2D projections with 2Danalysis.
+Users may also define multiple atoms as the headgroup; in this case, the algorithm calculates the center of mass of the selected atoms to represent the head.
+(This last feature is experimental and may not be compatible with all analyses.)

 Customizing lipid tails
 #######################

 In cases such as splay angle, order parameters and packing defects, in addition to head information we need information of the tail.
-Our code is able to guess this information for most standard lipids.
-However, there may be some cases where our code does not work properly.
-For instance, when dealing with sterols, lipids, with one tail or three tails.
-In such case, the user should provide the bond that connects the tail with the head.
-Follows an image rendered with VMD showing the bonds for CHL1, DODMA, and DSPC.
+Our code can automatically infer tail information for most standard lipids.
+However, there are exceptions—such as sterols, lipids with a single tail, or those with more than two tails—where the automatic detection may not work as expected.
+In such cases, the user should manually specify the bonds that connect the head to the tail.
+Below is an image rendered with VMD illustrating these bonds for CHL1, DODMA, and DSPC.

  .. image:: connection.png

-The image above shows the names for the atoms that belong to the bond that connects the lipid tails with the headgroup for different lipids.
-These bonds (atoms names) should be provided to the :code:`connection_chain` attribute so 2Danalysis process them correctly.
-Follows an example for the mentioned lipids.
+The image above shows the atom names involved in the bonds that connect the lipid tails to the headgroup for various lipid types.
+These atom pairs should be provided via the connection_chain attribute to ensure proper processing by 2Danalysis.
+Below is an example illustrating how to define this attribute for the lipids shown (CHL1, DODMA, and DSPC).

 .. code-block:: python